mdda/mdda.github.io/_posts/OSS/2019-08-27-onda-v10-pro-root.md

 Disconnect!
 {% endhighlight %}

-# With a Big Tick output
+*With a Big Tick output*

+So : The format thing works!
+At least there's an action that can be performed using the SP Tool.

-## Try to Download everything
+## Next : Try to Put Image onto Tablet

+Try to load the image into the tablet...
+Problem :

 {% highlight bash %}
 BROM ERROR : S_FTHND_FILE_IS_NOT_LOADED_YET (5007)